Psionyc/overfunded/Readme.md

 #### **ERC720i.sol**:

-One of my major 'offs' with the current ERC20 implementation was that to use an icon you had to login into polygonscan which made it feel less decentralized...
+One of my major 'offs' with the current ERC20 implementation was that to use an icon you had to login into ftmscan which made it feel less decentralized...
 The ERC720i implementation allows you to create tokens and keep the icons on chain...

 #### **FundStorage.sol**: